IIIF/api/source/api/content-state/0.9/index.md

 Code samples for these operations are given in the next section.

+### 6.2.
+When to encode Content State

-Any content state that is in JSON-LD form, rather than a simple URI string, _MUST_ be _content-state-encoded_ in this way when passed as a GET parameter on a query string, and a client _MUST_ accept it in this form.
+* Any content state that is in JSON-LD form, rather than a simple URI string, _MUST_ be _content-state-encoded_  when passed as a GET parameter on a query string, and a client _MUST_ accept it in this form.

-Simple URI forms _MAY_ be either plain strings or URI-encoded plain strings, but _MUST NOT_ be content-state-encoded strings.
+* Simple URI forms _MAY_ be either plain strings or URI-encoded plain strings, but _MUST NOT_ be content-state-encoded strings.
+While most  resource identifiers for content states will be URIs, because they point to IIIF resources which MUST have URIs, some could be annotations, which may have [IRIs][org-rfc-3987], so might contain characters outside of the permitted URI range.
+For this reason, if the content state is an [IRI][org-rfc-3987] containing characters outside the permitted URI range, it must be URI-encoded when used as a GET parameter.
+It MUST NOT be content-state-encoded.

-Any content state passed by mechanisms other than a HTTP GET request parameter _MUST NOT_ be content-state-encoded.
+* Any content state passed by mechanisms other than a HTTP GET request parameter _MUST NOT_ be content-state-encoded.

-When published as inline, encoded JSON-LD in the full form given in section 2.2. above, the content state Annotation _MAY_ omit the `id` and `@context` properties.
+* When published as inline, encoded JSON-LD in the full form given in section 2.2. above, the content state Annotation _MAY_ omit the `id` and `@context` properties.

-When published on a server for clients to fetch over HTTP, in the same way a client would fetch a Manifest or Collection, content states _MUST_ be valid JSON-LD documents conforming to the [IIIF Presentation API][prezi-api] and served as described in [Section 7][contentstate-http] below.
+* When published on a server for clients to fetch over HTTP, in the same way a client would fetch a Manifest or Collection, content states _MUST_ be valid JSON-LD documents conforming to the [IIIF Presentation API][prezi-api] and served as described in [Section 7][contentstate-http] below.
 They _MUST NOT_ be content-state-encoded, but _MAY_ have other encodings appropriate for JSON content, such as `Content-Encoding: gzip` to reduce the response size.

-### 6.2.
+### 6.3.
 Examples of Content State Encoding

 JavaScript and Python examples are given below.
 Examples for other languages and frameworks can be found in the [IIIF Cookbook][annex-cookbook].

-#### 6.2.1.
+#### 6.3.1.
 JavaScript

 ```javascript
 function encodeContentState(plainContentState) {